Magne Robo Gakeen: DVD

-In Japan it has been released as a DVD box set.
-Outside Japan, it was released on an edited 90-minute movie DVD by Liberty International Entertainment.
+In Japan, it has been released as a DVD box set.
+Outside Japan, it was released on an edited 90-minute film DVD by Liberty International Entertainment.
 In Italy the series has been released on the home video market by Yamato Video who presented the whole series since only the first part was broadcast during the 1980s by local TV networks; the second half has a different voice cast.

 Merchandise

 Takara released the rare Robotman Gakeen in 1976.
-The toy was released as part of the Robotman Series, which was originally intended to be the bridge between Microman and Henshin Cyborg series to form a larger toys tie-in project call Victory Series.
-However, when Henshin Cyborg line was terminated in 1974, there was no longer a reason for keeping the Victory Series and Robotman then became part of Microman line.
+The toy was released as part of the Robotman Series, which was originally intended to be the bridge between Microman and Henshin Cyborg series to form a larger toy tie-in project called Victory Series.
+When Henshin Cyborg line was terminated in 1974 however, there was no longer a reason for keeping the Victory Series and Robotman then became part of Microman line.

 CM's Corporation then released a Brave Gokin version of Gakeen in September 2008.